michaelthatsit/mod/50-57mm ball/README.md

 Q: Are all the parts required? \
 A: The bottom part and buttons are optional.

+Q: Is the bottom part different too? \
+A: The stock bottom part is 100% compatible but the version here is 1.2 mm lower.
+You can cover the new hole with any tape to protect the sensor chip from dust.

 Q: Where are other buttons? \
 A: The buttons here are the same as in the [57-68mm version](https://github.com/adept-anyball/mod/tree/master/57-68mm%20ball%20(50-60mm%20with%20spacers)/raised-buttons).